Laurence O'Neill

 He was elected to the Irish Free State Seanad Éireann at a by-election on 20 June 1929 to fill the vacancy caused by the resignation of Henry Petty-Fitzmaurice.
 He was re-elected to the Seanad for a 9-year term in 1931 and served until the Free State Seanad was abolished in 1936.
 He was nominated by the Taoiseach on 2 January 1940 to the 3rd Seanad.
 He did not contest the 1943 Seanad election.

-He had also served as Lord Mayor of Dublin from 1917 to 1924, serving through the Irish War of Independence and the Irish Civil War.